People of Color

 October 3, 2019

-Full Report HIV Criminalization and Sex Work in California October 13, 2017 The vast majority of all HIV-specific criminal incidents in California involve people engaged in sex work or those suspected of engaging in sex work.
-A new report finds that women—and Black women, in particular—are the most disproportionately impacted by California’s sex work laws, […]
+The vast majority of all HIV-specific criminal incidents in California involve people engaged in sex work or those suspected of engaging in sex work.
+A new report finds that women—and Black women, in particular—are the most disproportionately impacted by California’s sex work laws, both as they apply to people living with HIV and people not […]

 Read More